 That’s why I feel good about using the BACtrack Mobile Breathalyzer.
 Granted it’s not keychain-sized small and requires a Bluetooth connection to an iPhone to function, but having a police-grade fuel cell sensor inside gives me confidence: of the various forms of sensors placed in these type of devices, those with fuel cells are used by professionals who expect accurate and consistent readings (these type of breathalyzers are also resistant to false positives).
 And there’s nothing involved or hard about getting a reading since all you’re doing is blowing into the device.
+Read the BACtrack keychain breathalyzer review if you need to learn about a different option that is ultraportable.

 The BACtrack Mobile Breathalyzer is about the height of a smartphone, although much wider.
 It recharges via USB so I plugged it into an AC adapter and let an hour go by.
 In the meantime I download the free BACtrack app on my iPhone 5.

 I needed to establish a baseline — what my BAC (blood alcohol content) is without any alcohol in my system.
 BACtrack says you should wait at least 15 minutes, so I gave it a 1/2 hour after breakfast.
 I turned the BACKtrack on and paired it to my iPhone’s Bluetooth from the app’s initial screen — which is a great convenience, although I had to do it each time.
 I clicked on “Take a Reading” and waited as an onscreen clock counted down the startup process.
 When I was given the go-ahead, I took a deep breath and blew forcefully into the breathalyzer (remind me to use one of the included mouthpieces next time as they’re easier to clean off afterwards than the hole in the device) and kept doing it while a series of bars onscreen illuminated from bottom to top.
 The app stopped when they were all lit up.
 A few seconds then went by and the app gave me the results numerically as well as in plain English.
 It said that I was sober, which came as no surprise since it wasn’t brunch at the Hilton.
+You can also open up the BACtrack smartphone breathalyzer android devices review to find out more about another breathalyzer that uses a mobile app to help you track your results over time.

 So I turned the breathalyzer off and left it in the kitchen until dinnertime, during which I consumed a bottle of beer.
 After the meal was over I used it again and saw that, while the amount of alcohol in me wasn’t massive by any means, the single bottle had been enough to be able to affect my behavior.
 I tried using my now being slightly impaired as an excuse to not do the dishes — no luck.